 If you’re keen to improve people’s wellbeing and quality of life, our BSc (Hons) Physiotherapy offers you the skills and knowledge you’ll need for a successful career leading and delivering interventions to help people affected by injury, ageing, illness or disability.
-Combining university learning, work-based practice placements and ongoing professional skills development, our expert team will support you as to learn to promote the mobility, function and quality of life of individuals.
+Combining University learning, practice-based learning and ongoing professional skills development, our expert team will support you as to learn to promote the mobility, function and quality of life of individuals.

 Mode of Study:

 University of Bolton

 The University of Bolton’s BSc (Hons) Physiotherapy degree focuses on supporting you to develop the core expertise, knowledge and skills demanded of physiotherapy professionals in a number of different clinical settings and environments.
 The global demand for qualified physiotherapists means that career opportunities are excellent in the UK and further afield.